chapel-lang/chapel/doc/rst/users-guide/base/basicTypes.rst

 * Boolean values;
 * Signed and unsigned integers;
-* Real, imaginary, and complex floating-point values; and
+* Real, imaginary, and complex floating point values; and
 * Strings.

 These types, along with the ``void`` type (not covered in this